 II.
 Utilitarian Justification

-The utilitarian or substantive case for intellectual property rights is noteworthy for their essential rationale.
+The utilitarian or substantive case for intellectual property rights is noteworthy for its essential rationale.
 Although the argument of natural law can be called into question, it is still the case that rational agents would not create creative works in equal numbers without the monetary incentives that contain the monopoly rights of intellectual property.
 The better for every group, the more innovative works are made.
 Therefore, they are justified if monopolies will increase the number of creative works.

 This hypothesis, by definition, is based on the fact that industrial development and cultural goods have a positive impact on society.
 Thus, the holder needs to ensure that the effects are equivalent to the costs of his work to promote inventions and creations.